How to find out if someone had a life insurance policy

 Look for your loved one’s life insurance policy yourself

 Check their mail and keep a lookout for new pieces of mail after your loved one’s passing.
-They may posthumously receive their notices for premiums, dividends notices, policy services, or monthly statements from a life insurance provider.
+They may posthumously receive their notices for premiums, dividends, policy services, or monthly statements from a life insurance provider.

 Suppose you cannot get inside the safety deposit box yourself.
 In that case, it is as simple as taking the death certificate and an executor’s testament to the bank where the safety deposit is.
 Spouses of the deceased usually will only require a death certificate and their marriage certificate to access a safety deposit box.